istraka/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel7/README.md

 4. Using an Application Gateway

    - [Create an Application Gateway](https://docs.microsoft.com/en-us/azure/application-gateway/quick-create-portal#create-an-application-gateway) in a different subnet to access the ports of the RHEL VM.
-The subnet where you are planning to add the Application Gateway, must only contain Application Gateway.
+The subnet where you are planning to add the Application Gateway must only contain Application Gateway.

    - Under *Frontends* section, make sure you select Public IP or both and provide the required details.
 Under *Backends* section, select **Add a backend pool** option and add your RHEL VM to the backend pool of the Application Gateway.